isabella232/mcci_tweetnacl/README.md

 ### License

-The top-level wrappers are released under the [MIT](./LICENSE) license.
-Commercial licenses are also available from MCCI Corporation.
-The TweetNaCl and NaCl code is all public domain (including MCCI contributions in those directories).
+The top-level wrappers, documentation, and examples are released under the [MIT](./LICENSE.md) license.
+Commercial licenses and support are also available from MCCI Corporation.
+This covers all content other than `extra/reference_nacl`, `extra/reference_tweetnacl`, and `extra/seatest`, which have their own licenses.

+The TweetNaCl and NaCl code in directories `extra/reference_tweetnacl` and `extra/reference_nacl` is all public domain (including MCCI contributions in those directories).

+The `seatest` code in directory `extra/seatest` is covered by its own MIT license.

 ### Support Open Source Hardware and Software